pyconau2017/website/README.rst

-lca2017/website
+pyconau2017/website
 ===============

-This is a fork of the PinaxCon demo site.
+This is a fork of the lca2017/website repo.

 Launchifying
 ------------